Las Vegas Nail Salon Manager Killed Over $35 Manicure

 The 53-year-old manager of a Las Vegas nail salon was killed on Saturday, December 29, after trying to stop a female customer from fleeing the scene without paying her $35 manicure bill.

-Nhu “Annie” Nguyen was working at Crystal Nails & Spa on West Flamingo Road when a woman tried to pay for the services she had just received with a credit card, according to her boyfriend of 13 years and the man who helped her run the nail salon, Sonny Chung, reported the Las Vegas Review-Journal.
+Nhu “Annie” Nguyen was working at Crystal Nails & Spa on West Flamingo Road when a woman tried to pay for the services she had just received with a credit card, according to Annie’s boyfriend of 13 years and the man who helped her run the nail salon, Sonny Chung, reported the Las Vegas Review-Journal.
 He said that the woman’s credit card was swiped several times, but it kept getting declined.
 She then told Nguyen that she was going to get cash from her car.

 Chung said that both he and Nguyen followed the woman out to the parking lot where she got into a Chevrolet Camaro that had the glass broken out of the rear windshield.
 Nguyen reportedly held on to the frame of the car near the trunk as the woman stepped on the gas pedal and started driving away.
 The manicurist fell off of the vehicle and was then dragged about 50 feet.